 - Recognize that the student and his/her family are primarily responsible for educational costs.

-- Notify the Office of Financial Aid of any changes in anticipated enrollment, any drug conviction or incarceration, since it may affect eligibility.
+- Notify the Office of Financial Aid of any changes in anticipated enrollment or incarceration, since it may affect eligibility.

 - Satisfactorily perform and complete work assignments accepted through the federal work study program.